dotoroart/cards/README.md

 ## *Rules*

-#### *Setting*
+#### *Introduction*

-- You are shapeshifting Wizards competing in a sexual challenge against each other.
+- You are Wizards with shapeshifting powers in a lusty challenge against each other.
-- You will transform a band of allies into hybrid beasts and send them to brush each other off.
+- Transform your Avatar and Creatures into hybrids to improve their performing abilities
+- Send them to meet your opponents and drain them out in a relentless orgy.

 #### *Objective*
 - Deal pleasure to your opponents and drain their points